atesgoral/ates.dev/src/posts/2025-01-20-joystick-hack/index.md

 I had a Frankenstein's monster of a joystick with an autofire circuit retrofitted on it like a parasite.
-I was clicking the toggle switch on the top to turn on autofire and clicking it again to turn it off.
+I was clicking the toggle switch on the top to turn on autofire, and clicking it again to turn it off.

 Courage, luck, success.
 Whatever confidence I had for all the other electronics mods I did in later life, I trace them back to this very first hack &mdash;